 Below are several compelling reasons why including dividend stocks in your investment portfolio can be highly beneficial:

-By investing in dividend stocks, investors can earn a return on their investment as dividends without actively trading shares.
-It is beneficial, beneficial when the market is down.
+• By investing in dividend stocks, investors can earn a return on their investment as dividends without actively trading shares.
+It is beneficial when the market is down.

-Dividends offer a good hedge against inflation when they increase over time.
-Dividends can also come franked and provide specific tax benefits to shareholders.
-It makes them a tax-effective form of income.
+• Dividends offer a good hedge against inflation when they increase over time.
+They can also be franked and provide specific tax benefits to shareholders, making them a tax-effective form of income.

-Dividend returns can be more reliable and stable than capital gains.
-They can provide stock price support during times of economic stress.
+• Dividend returns can be more reliable and stable than capital gains.
+They can also support stock prices during times of economic stress.

 19. What To Look For When Opening A Dividend Stock Account?